New market size analysis published by Edtech Digest, from GSV ADVISORS

 We find the first figure a little high, – based on our analysis of the overall European market (published late 2010) and we have seen nothing in our monitoring and modelling to change our view on Europe’s market growth – slowing rapidly!
 And with the exception of the UK, Scandinavia and likely France no country achieves a 7% e-learning share of the total Corporate and Government figure.

-Conversely, we see the US figure as understated, we would argue while globally the world is catching up, the US followed by the UK have been the pioneers of corporate e-learning.
+Conversely, we see the US figure as understated, we would argue while globally the world is catching up, the US followed by the UK have been the pioneers of corporate e-learning so far.
 Our view on the UK market size is that corporate e-learning exceeds 10% and could be as high as 15% of the corporate and government market.
 This figure has been under downward pressure as Government expenditure, that represented perhaps as much as 40% of the market (excluding education) has slowed very markedly.
 In short the whole market is down across government and corporate.

 Accordingly, we see the gap between the Global and US market in percentage terms as surprisingly low, and would have expected the US e-learning component of the overall corporate and government market segment to be nearer 15% to 20%.